jasonDBA/jasonProfile/README.md

 > **Intro** <br />

-This is Jason's profile website created by HTML, CSS, and JavaScript. <br />
+This is Jason's profile website created by HTML, CSS, and JavaScript. <a href="https://jasondba.github.io/jasonProfile/">Visit the link!</a><br />

 **NOTE: This version is only for desktop.
 (Unfortunately, the grid formate is not for phone, tablet or any devices other than desktop).**
 <br />